balanced/balanced-docs/overview/rev1/guides/debits.rst

   Bank accounts you wish to debit must first `be verified`_.

-Assuming we have an existing ``BankAccount`` we can do the following:
+Assuming we have an existing ``BankAccount``, and it is already verified, we can do the following:

 .. literalinclude:: examples/curl/bank-account-debit.sh
    :language: bash